 Washita Battlefield National Historic Site

-Beginning at the park overlook, the self-guided trail around the Washita Battlefield National Historic Site spans 1.5 miles and is open to visitors from dawn to dusk.
+At the park overlook, the self-guided trail around the site spans 1.5 miles and is open to visitors from dawn to dusk.
 Trail guide booklets are available at the trailhead or inside the visitor center.
-Visitors can also request ranger-led talks and tours beginning Memorial Day weekend and available through Labor Day weekend.
+Ranger-led talks and tours are available beginning Memorial Day weekend through Labor Day weekend.
 After Labor Day, tours can be arranged depending on the availability of park staff.
 Guided talks and walking tours are also available during the week on a pre-arranged basis.

 This site also holds the Washita Native Garden, a wheel-shaped garden featuring plants traditionally used by the Cheyenne people.
 The garden is separated into four sections: daily living, medicinal purposes, edible herbs and domestic plants.
 Learn about various native plant species and discover their importance in Plains Indian culture and tribal communities.